Billy Meeske: Cruiserweight champion

 In October 1924 Meeske visited Brisbane, Queensland, to assist a team of amateur boxers and wrestlers and during his time there he trained for a match against Peter Limutkin.
 The Limutkin match was scheduled to take place in Sydney, New South Wales, and was the first major professional wrestling event in the city since before the war began, and the first time Meeske had wrestled in Sydney.
 It was organized as a result of the success of professional wrestling events involving Walter Miller in Melbourne.
 To promote the match both wrestlers gave training displays at the stadium where it was going to take place in late October.
 The match took place in late October and was attended by an estimated 2,000 or 3,000 people, which Meeske regarded as less than he expected, although he felt there was potential for professional wrestling to gain popularity.
 It went the full rounds with Meeske winning by decision although a doctor determining Limutkin had fractured a rib during it.
 Meeske went on holiday to the Blue Mountains after the match before returning to Melbourne in November and beginning to train to face Weber.

 American light-heavy champion wrestler Ted Thye visited Australia in late 1924 and Meeske was scheduled to wrestle him in Sydney in December although he needed to secure leave of absence from his position with Victorian Railways to make the trip.
 Thye won the match using a toehold and forcing Meeske to tapout.
 The match impressed a manager to the extent that they immediately arranged a rematch, suggesting that as Meeske was Australian cruiserweight champion and Thye was American cruiserweight champion it could be billed as a world championship match, although a report did note that there was not a full house in attendance.
-When he returned to Melbourne after the match Meeske told reporters there was no ill will between him and Thye, noting that they had soaped each others backs in the showers after the bout.
+When he returned to Melbourne after the match Meeske told reporters there was no ill will between him and Thye, noting that they had soaped each other's backs in the showers after the bout.
 In late December Thye and Meeske wrestled in Sydney a second time and went for the full eight rounds with the match being called a draw on points.
 The second match was also poorly attended resulting in the future of professional wrestling in Sydney being questioned.